José Manuel Garza Rendón: Manhunt and charges

 On 9 November 1999, Garza Rendón and several of his associates (including Cárdenas) threatened two U.S. agents at gunpoint in Matamoros.
 The agents traveled there with an informant to gather intelligence on the operations of the Gulf Cartel, and were intercepted by the cartel.
-Although Cárdenas threatened to kill the U.S. agents and the informant during the standoff, after a heated discussion they were allowed to return to the U.S. unharmed.
+Although Cárdenas threatened to kill the U.S. agents and the informant during the standoff, after a heated discussion, they were allowed to return to the U.S. unharmed.
 The incident led to increased law-enforcement efforts against the Gulf Cartel leadership.
 (Note: The cartel had threatened months before to kill Abraham Rodríguez.
 He was undercover Cameron County Sheriff's Office investigator working with the U.S. Customs Service in Brownsville.
 Garza was suspected of assaulting Rodríguez.
 His guilty plea later that year, however, indicated that the assault charge named only Cárdenas.)
 Garza Rendón's wife, Ludivina Benavides Fuentes, told investigators that he had not lived in Matamoros since 1999, but eyewitnesses reported that he frequented nightclubs there.
 (Note: Garza frequented El Chaparral, Jerrys, Eclipse, Barrio Antiguo, and El Gato Negro nightclubs.)
 Police reported that he did not have family members in Matamoros, and suspected that some of his relatives may have lived in McAllen, Texas.

 In the U.S., the District Court for the Southern District of Texas (S.D.
 Tex.) in Brownsville filed a sealed indictment against Garza Rendón on 14 March 2000 for marijuana trafficking and for assaulting the two agents.
 (Note: Charges were also filed to Garza Rendón's associates, including: Cárdenas; Adán Medrano Rodríguez ("El Licenciado"); Juan Carlos de La Cruz Reyna; Jorge Eduardo Costilla Sánchez ("El Coss"); Víctor Manuel Vázquez Mireles ("El Meme"); Baldomero González Ruiz; and Rogelio García García ("El Roger").)
 The drug counts stated that Garza Rendón was involved in conspiracy and possession of 988 kg and 100 kg marijuana loads with intent to distribute.
-Each drug count carried a minimum mandatory sentence of 5 years and up to 40 if found guilty, and a US$2 million fine and four years of supervised release.
+Each drug count carried a minimum mandatory sentence of 5 years and up to 40 years if found guilty, and a US$2 million fine and four years of supervised release.
 For the assault charges, Garza Rendón faced up to 10 years in prison, up to US$250,000 in fines, and 3 years of supervised release for each count.
 On 14 December 2000, the U.S. State Department announced a US$2 million bounty for Garza Rendón, Cárdenas, and Adán Medrano Rodríguez ("El Licenciado"), and unsealed the March indictment.